Ultralong-distance quantum correlations in three-terminal Josephson junctions: Introduction

 The paper is organized as follows.
 The physical picture is presented in section~\ref{sec:physical-picture}.
 The model and methods are presented in section~\ref{sec:model-and-methods}.
-Analytical model calculations are presented in section~\ref{sec:reduction-0D} and section~\ref{sec:numerical-results} deals with presentation of the numerical results.
-Final remarks are presented in section~\ref{sec:conclusions}.
+Analytical model calculations are presented in section~\ref{sec:reduction-0D}.
+Section~\ref{sec:numerical-results} deals with presentation of the numerical results.
+Perspectives on noise measurements are discussed in section~\ref{sec:perspectives}.
+Summary of the paper is provided in section~\ref{sec:conclusions}.